mgocobachi/domaintools/README.md

 If you like to know the results of any term search

-In this example we are filtering by those domains active only, and when we get the results then, search and filter where char_count is greater than 15.
+In this example we are filtering by those domains active only, and when get the results then, search and filter where char_count is greater than 15.

 ```
 <?php